swiftpol

 swiftpol.build

-swiftpol.build.build_polymer(sequence, monomer_list, reaction, terminal='hydrogen', chain_num=1)[source]
+swiftpol.build.build_polymer(sequence, monomer_list, reaction, terminal='hydrogen', chain_num=1, chainID='A')[source]

 Constructs a polymer from a given sequence of monomers.